-For childcare, retrospective data were gathered during 1986, 1988, 1992, and 1994-2000 that allow us to construct complete child care histories during each of the first three years of the child's life.
+For childcare, retrospective data were gathered during 1986, 1988, 1992, and 1994-2000 that allow us to construct complete childcare histories during each of the first three years of the child's life.
 In addition, data on whether the mother used childcare or not during the 4 weeks prior to the interview date are available for the 1982-86, 1988, 1992 and 1994-2000 survey years.
 This allows us to construct partial histories of childcare for the fourth and fifth years after birth.

-Estimation of the quasi-structural model of section 4.2 requires a sample of women that are single (i.e., who did not cohabitate with a male) during five years following child birth, and for whom we observe at least one child test score.
-1,464 mothers in the NLSY satisfy these instrument for number of children and its interaction terms, as in Bernal and Keane (2007).
-Our model deals with this via correlation among the $\mu$ 's.
-E.g., if women with many children tend to have low skill endowments, they will tend to have low $\mu$ 's in the wage equation.
+Estimation of the quasi-structural model of Section 4.2 requires a sample of women that are single (i.e., who did not cohabitate with a male) during five years following child birth, and for whom we observe at least one child test score.
+About 1464 mothers in the NLSY satisfy these requirements, and we have 3787 test score observations on their children.